 To facilitate and encourage survey completion, the project team sent a mailing to all the anchors in the populations including a cover letter explaining the project and why their participation was needed for data collection and a paper copy of the survey so they could collect their responses before logging into the online survey.
-The cover letter and survey were provided to FRBA previously, but additional copies can be provided to the FRBA upon request.
+The cover letter and survey were provided to NFBA previously, but additional copies can be provided to the NFBA upon request.
 The paper version also was available to institutions unable to complete the survey online.
-The project team sent follow-up e-mails to institutions that had not completed the survey every 2-3 weeks, and completed a round of reminder phone calls in March 2011, until the survey officially "closed" on April 30, 2011 (the survey actually remained open throughout the focus group and onsite diagnostics data collection periods so additional anchor institutions that participated in focus groups and desired an onsite diagnostic could complete the survey).
+Follow-up e-mails were sent to institutions that had not completed the survey every 2-3 weeks until the survey officially "closed" on November 30, 2010 (the survey actually remained open throughout the focus group and onsite diagnostics data collection periods so additional anchor institutions that participated in focus groups and desired an onsite diagnostic could complete the survey).
 Responses were tracked to ensure that the project team did not send reminder e-mails to institutions that had completed the survey.